Readington Township, New Jersey: Local government

 Readington Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.
 The Mayor serves as chair of the Township Committee and has the powers vested in the mayor's office by general law.

-As of 2023, members of the Readington Township Committee are Mayor R. Juergen Huelsebusch (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Jonathan Heller (R, term on committee ends 2023; term as deputy member ends 2022), John Albanese (R, 2023), Betty Ann Fort (R, 2022) and Adam Mueller (R, 2024).
+As of 2023, members of the Readington Township Committee are Mayor Adam Mueller (R, term on committee and as mayor ends December 31, 2024), Deputy Mayor Vincent Panico (R, term on committee ends 2025; term as deputy member ends 2024), John Albanese (R, 2026), Jonathan Heller (R, 2026) and R. Juergen Huelsebusch (R, 2024).

 In the 2017 general election, Republicans John Albanese (3887 votes) and Jonathan Heller (3738 votes) prevailed against Democratic challenger Alan Harwick (2027 votes) The all-Republican Committee was unanimous on the leadership roles at the 2018 reorganization meeting, choosing Benjamin Smith as mayor and Betty Ann Fort as deputy mayor.

 In December 2014, the Township Council selected M. Elizabeth Duffy from a list of three candidates nominated by the Republican municipal committee to fill the vacant seat of Beatrice Muir, who had resigned the previous month from a term of office ending in December 2015.

 Federal, state and county representation

 Readington Township is located in the 7th Congressional District and is part of New Jersey's 16th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Readington Township had been in the 23rd state legislative district.